Sackett family: Background

-Two other families whose members L'Amour wrote about, and whose families have rubbed shoulders at different times over the three centuries his novels cover, are the Chantry and Talon families, with Borden Chantry and Milo Talon being contemporaries of Tell Sackett.
-The founders of the three families were contemporaries as well: Tatton Chantry (the first who used the name Chantry, hero of the novel "Fair Blows the Wind") and a famous pirate called Talon (who took the name after the hook he used for a lost hand) were contemporaries of Barnabas Sackett, around the year 1600.
-Timing is a little vague, as L'Amour never rewrote his earlier novels and exact years may not match in each novel.
+Two other families about whose members L'Amour wrote, and whose families have rubbed shoulders at different times over the three centuries his novels cover, are the Chantry and Talon families, with Borden Chantry and Milo Talon being contemporaries of Tell Sackett.
+The founders of the three families were contemporaries, as well: Tatton Chantry (the first who used the name Chantry, hero of the novel Fair Blows the Wind) and a famous pirate called Talon (who took the name after the hook he used for a lost hand) were contemporaries of Barnabas Sackett, around the year 1600.
+Timing is a little vague, as L'Amour never rewrote his earlier novels, and exact years may not match in each novel.

 Sackett (the novel)

-This is the ninth in the chronology of the Sackett novels and was published in 1961 (Daybreakers was the first to be published in 1960 though it is not the first chronologically).
-It tells the story of William Tell Sackett, a Union Army veteran who makes his way West in the years following the War, hoping to settle down at the right place as a rancher.
-He is the main character in several other Sackett books including Mojave Crossing, The Lonely Men, Treasure Mountain, and The Sackett Brand, among others.
-He is the brother of Tyrel and Orrin Sackett, who went west to New Mexico in 1867 in "The Daybreakers".
-Tell is also the 'ugly duckling' (by his own admission) of the family.
+This is the ninth in the chronology of the Sackett novels and was published in 1961 (Daybreakers was the first to be published in 1960, though it is not the first chronologically).
+It tells the story of William Tell Sackett, a Union Army veteran who makes his way West in the years following the war, hoping to settle down at the right place as a rancher.
+He is the main character in several other Sackett books, including Mojave Crossing, The Lonely Men, Treasure Mountain, and The Sackett Brand.
+He is the brother of Tyrel and Orrin Sackett, who went west to New Mexico in 1867 in The Daybreakers.
+Tell is also the "ugly duckling" (by his own admission) of the family.
 However, he does meet a beautiful woman named Ange Kerry in Sackett and falls in love.
-He loses her when she is brutally murdered in "The Sackett Brand.".
+He loses her when she is brutally murdered in The Sackett Brand..
 He meets another lady in Treasure Mountain, and presumably marries her.
 L'Amour has left the ending to the imagination of the reader in this novel.

 L'Amour confirmed to Dr. John Sackett that he found the name on Sackett's Well in a place west of Yuma.
 The desert watering hole was named for cavalry Lt.
-Delos B. Sackett who was an Indian fighter in the region before the Civil War.
-L'Amour has used names and places that roughly parallel a real branch of the Sackett Family, but the accounts are fictional.
+Delos B. Sackett, who was an Indian fighter in the region before the Civil War.
+L'Amour has used names and places that roughly parallel a real branch of the Sackett family, but the accounts are fictional.

 The Sackett Companion

-This non-fiction book, published in 1988 a few months after Louis L'Amour's death, is his personal guide to the Sackett novels, with long lists of characters, locations, ships, weapons, and summaries of each of the novels.
+This nonfiction book, published in 1988 a few months after Louis L'Amour's death, is his personal guide to the Sackett novels, with long lists of characters, locations, ships, weapons, and summaries of each of the novels.